rimdx/MKW/README.md

 Note: the entries are encrypt for a specific set of users, meaning they could be hidden for some users.
-Usually, they will encrypt secrets for all trusted users, but, technically, they could manually choose who to share data to.
+Usually, they will encrypt secrets for all trusted users, but, technically, they could manually choose who to share data with.

 ### Cryptography